brettz9/license-badger/README.md

-This project is currently of benefit for those projects which bring over third-party dependencies into their final distribution files and/or repo via a copy routine but which do not need to actually include all of `node_modules` and use actual `bundledDependencies`.
-Projects may do this to take advantage of npm versioning but by using Github-based hosting which normally wouldn't bring in `node_modules`.
+This project is currently of benefit for those projects which bring over third-party dependencies into their final distribution files and/or repo via a copy routine.

+Such projects may not wish to either:
+- include all of `node_modules` and use actual `bundledDependencies`, creating a potentially very large repository
+- use the likes of [rollup-plugin-license](https://www.npmjs.com/package/rollup-plugin-license)
+  to grab licenses while pulling in modules during a bundling routine, perhaps because the project wishes instead for their source to be usable within a live ESM browser version for rapid debugging/development which has no need of a bundling step (or wish not to need the bundling step for the ESM version).

+Projects may do this to take advantage of npm versioning but instead of only deploying to clients that have the capability to install `dependencies`, they may wish to deploy to Github-based hosting services (such as Github Pages) which normally wouldn't bring in `node_modules` yet can host static files copied into a repository.

+Current license checking tools typically only allow checking dependencies, devDependencies, or selected packages (but not their transitive dependencies).
+This project allows you to check selected packages with their transitive dependencies.

-The project currently checks a `licenseInfo.json` file for a `bundledRootPackages` array property to determine which of your `devDependencies` you are bundling and uses this information to build a badge showing the license types within your distribution (not including your own project's license).
+The project currently checks a `licenseInfo.json` file for a `bundledRootPackages` array property to determine which of your top-level `devDependencies` you are bundling and uses this information to build a badge showing the license types within your distribution, including those packages' transitive dependencies (not including your own project's license) and sorted by permissiveness (see below).

-In the future, plans are to also add your current project's license and that of its dependencies.
+In the future, plans are to also add your current project's license and that of its direct dependencies.
 <!--
 license(s) and those of its dependencies.
 -->